arbyste/jp-mining-note/docs/docs/setupanki.md

 - Automatically generated furigana
 - Devoiced and nasal information to pitch accents
 - Less coverage on pitch accents
-    - If your Yomichan pitch accent dictionaries did not contain any pitch accent info for the word but the add-on does, then it will use the add-on data.
+    - If your Yomitan pitch accent dictionaries did not contain any pitch accent info for the word but the add-on does, then it will use the add-on data.
       This will likely happen for expressions containing more than one word.
       Fortunately, AJT Japanese can usually detect the existence of multiple words,